giorap/surrogacy-among-biodiversity-dimensions/src/README.txt

 The 'src' or source folder stores all R source code.
-All .R files should be run in the order they are numbered.
+All .R files are to be run in the order in which they are numbered.